 There were no correlations identified between doses of THC or CBD with cognitive outcomes.
 However, there were significant associations with improved clinical outcomes and higher doses of CBD per week.
 There was a correlation seen between some assessments of cognitive function and improved clinical variables.

 In summary, this study demonstrated no decline in cognitive effects over short-term follow up.
 In fact, some improvements were visualised in specific domains.
 Other domains had statistically significant declines in cognitive performance, however these were deemed to be not clinically significant.
-Improvements in clinical variables following treatment with medical cannabis were associated with improvement in cognitive performance.
+Improvements in clinical variables following administration medical cannabis were associated with improvement in cognitive performance.

 There are however limitations of this study.
 Firstly, the average age of the population was 49 and therefore these findings may not be extrapolated to adolescent/paediatric population.
 This was also a predominantly white, non-diverse population from an affluent US state.
-Moreover, there was no comparison group to assess how cognition changes over 12 months in similar patients not treated with medical cannabis.
+Moreover, there was no comparison group to assess how cognition changes over 12 months in similar patients not receiving medical cannabis.